How to Determine Your Home Insurance Coverage Needs

 mglogo icon

-EXTENDED & GUARANTEED REPLACEMENT COST
+EXTENDED AND GUARANTEED REPLACEMENT COST

 You buy insurance based on rebuilding costs, not purchase price or mortgage amount.
 However, replacement cost is just an estimate.
 If it's inaccurate or costs change over time, your coverage may not be enough to rebuild completely.